microsoft/r-server-hospital-length-of-stay/local.md

     netsh advfirewall firewall add rule name="SQLServer" dir=in action=allow protocol=tcp localport=1433

-SQL Server on the VM has been set up with the username and password you specified when you deployed the VM.
-If you would like to change the password, log into SSMS with Windows Authentication and execute a query such as the following:

-        ALTER LOGIN rdemo WITH PASSWORD = 'newpassword';

 ## On your local computer:  Install R Client and Obtain Code